 From the French phrase “dent de lion” or “lion’s tooth,” the dandelion is native to Europe and Asia.
 This flowering herb is identified by its single yellow flower or white, fluffy seed head that sprouts from a cluster of jagged green leaves.

-Quite hardy, dandelions can take root just about anywhere, preferring in places with full sun and temperate climates.
-And while dandelions pose no risk to the environment — quite the opposite, actually — they can be a menace to your curb appeal.
+Quite hardy, dandelions can take root just about anywhere, preferring places with full sun and temperate climates.
+And while these broadleaf weeds pose no risk to the environment — quite the opposite, actually — they can be a menace to your curb appeal.

 How to Get Rid of Dandelions in Your Yard

 Ridding your yard of dandelions can be extremely difficult.
-Here’s why: Their taproots reach 10 inches into the soil, and their seeds are carried by the wind to their next location.
+Here’s why: They are perennial weeds, meaning they come back every year.
+Their taproots also reach 10 inches into the soil, and their seeds are carried by the wind to their next location.

 To remove dandelions you just have to get to the root of the problem — literally.
 If even a small portion of a dandelion root is left behind, the plant will return.